4 min read

 The issuer of digital assets may advertise an ICO only if the white paper has been approved by the competent authority.
 Therefore, if the white paper has not been approved, advertising the ICO is prohibited.
 However, there are certain exceptions to this prohibition:

-1. advertising is permitted if, in the case of issuing digital tokens via an ICO, no more than 20 tokens are issued;
+2. advertising is permitted if total number of tokens issued via an ICO is no more than 20;

 An additional requirement is the obligation of the issuer to clearly state that the white paper has not been approved by the competent authority when advertising the issuance of digital assets through an ICO.

-Thus, the Law generally permits the issuance of digital assets without any prior permit from the competent authority, and even foresees cases in which ICO can be conducted without white paper approval.
-However, it appears that the conditions for conducting an ICO without prior permit are rather restrictive, meaning that most startups will likely need to go through the procedure of obtaining white paper approval, in order to conduct an ICO in compliance with the Law.
+Thus, the Law generally permits the issuance of digital assets without any prior permit from the competent authority and even foresees cases in which ICO can be conducted without white paper approval.
+However, it appears that the conditions for conducting an ICO without a prior permit are rather restrictive, meaning that most companies will likely need to go through the procedure of obtaining white paper approval, to conduct an ICO in compliance with the Law.

 Who Can Provide Services Related to Digital Assets?